drumbeats123/CryptoClustering/README.md

 # The Challenge

-The challenge this week is to forecast trends and graph them using Prophet.
+The challenge this week is to cluster and make predictions using crypto currency data.

 # Solution